 PEG = Share Price / Earnings per share / Earnings per Share growth rate

-Using the example shows in the table at the top of this guide, there are three companies we can compare: Fast Co, Moderate Co, and Slow Co.
+Using the example shown in the table at the top of this guide, there are three companies we can compare – Fast Co, Moderate Co, and Slow Co.

-Based on the above examples, Fast Co has the highest P/E ratio at 27-times, and on the surface, may look expensive.
-Slow Co, on the other hand, has a very low PE ratio of only 6.7-times, which may cause investors to think it’s cheap.
+Based on the above examples, Fast Co has the highest P/E ratio at 27-times, and on the surface, it may look expensive.
+Slow Co, on the other hand, has a very low PE ratio of only 5.6-times, which may cause investors to think it’s cheap.

-Additionally, the ultimate driver of value of a company Free Cash Flow, and growth in EPS may not result in growth in cash flow (i.e. high capital expenditures required to achieve the earnings growth).
+Additionally, the ultimate driver of the value of a company – Free Cash Flow– and growth in EPS may not result in growth in cash flow (i.e. high capital expenditures required to achieve the earnings growth).

 Using the PEG ratio formula can be useful, but ultimately financial modeling is the best way to account for all aspects of a company’s growth profile when performing a valuation.
 Building a Discounted Cash Flow (DCF) model typically takes into account about 5 years of forecasted growth, plus a terminal value, to arrive at the net present value of the business.

-To continue learning and advancing your career we highly recommend these additional resources:
+Thank you for reading CFI’s guide to PEG Ratio.
+To continue learning and advancing your career, we highly recommend these additional resources: